Available here |

 Guess what?
 I’m

-.
+adopted.
 So congratulations!
 By meeting

-me, reading this blog (drumroll please)—y
+me, reading this blog (drumroll please)—you, however

 peripherally, are connected to adoption.